JKORRA/Networking/README.md

 1. **Dashboard**: The edges between the involved switches will turn **yellow** or **red**, and the traffic labels will show the Mbps values.
 The Active Flows table will list the `10.0.0.1 -> 10.0.0.2` flow.

-2. **Twin** (Terminal 4): The sync loop will detect the traffic and automatically spawn `iperf3` client-server background processes inside the corresponding twin hosts to perfectly replicate the load.
+2. **Twin** (Terminal 3): The sync loop will clone the OpenFlow traffic rules allowing packets to pass, and spawn `iperf3` client-server processes inside the twin hosts to replicate the physical bandwidth load.

 **Important:** For sustained traffic that shows the heatmap change in real time, you must start an `iperf` TCP server listener on the destination host before running the client: